Azure-Samples/automated-testing-with-azurite/README.md

 - azure-devops
 - azure-blob-storage
 - azurite
+name: Azure Blob Storage testing Pipeline with Azurite
-description: Using Azurite to run blob storage tests in Azure DevOps Pipeline with a sample application
+description: "Using Azurite to run blob storage tests in Azure DevOps Pipeline with a sample application"
-urlFragment: automated-testing-with-azure
+urlFragment: "automated-testing-with-azure"
 ---

 # Using Azurite to run blob storage tests in Azure DevOps Pipeline